 Thus devices are usually handled within the identity, just like one person uses multiple devices for reading mails or browsing the web.

 A very interesting part of Enmeshed is, that devices are usually kept in synchronization with each other over a synchronization service.
-This is a big difference to other communication providers where there is usually a “main” device which is remotely controlled by other devices.
+This is a big difference from other communication providers where there is usually a “main” device which is remotely controlled by other devices.

-Devices in the Transport Layer have a different set of attributes as devices in the Backbone Layer.
+Devices in the Transport Layer have a different set of attributes from devices in the Backbone Layer.
 The devices of one identity know each other and this is the information which is shared accross the devices.